-Implementation questions - Configure Microsoft Office macro settings
+Implementation questions - Restrict Microsoft Office macros

 Can I use Application Guard for Office to execute macros in a sandboxed environment?

 Unfortunately, no. Application Guard for Office disables the execution of macros in Microsoft Office documents.

 Can I use Application Guard for Office to block the execution of macros?